 SSAF seeks to enable conjunctions of artistic and cultural practice that deal with historical memory, and to build expectations for the future.
 It commits itself to advancing creative independence for art that is founded on freedom of expression, and which is secular.
-It will work in solidarity with initiatives addressing concerns of the marginalized; it will support alternative and heterodox practices.
+It is committed to working in solidarity with initiatives addressing concerns of the marginalized; and supporting alternative and heterodox practices.

 SSAF objectives are to: